-Our charter provides that we have authority to issue up to 100,000,000 shares of preferred stock, \$0.01 par value per share.
+Our charter provides that we have authority to issue up to 100,000,000 shares of preferred stock, \$0.01 par value per share, of which 3,800,000 shares are classified as shares of Series A Preferred Stock, and 2,070,000 shares are classified as shares of Series B Preferred Stock.
 Our charter authorizes our board of directors, without stockholder approval, to amend our charter by a majority vote of the entire board of directors to increase or decrease the aggregate number of authorized shares of stock or the number of shares of stock of any class or series.
-As of the date of this prospectus, there were no shares of preferred stock issued and outstanding.
 Under Maryland law, stockholders generally are not liable for a corporation's debts or obligations solely as a result of their status as stockholders.